top of page

 Off A1A in Cocoa Beach at the Ramada Inn stood Wolfie's Restaurant, a family-friendly joint frequently visited by astronauts.
 One of Gemini 3's mission objectives was to evaluate NASA's new in-flight food packaging, reconstitution method, and taste.
 Space food flown on prior Mercury missions came in toothpaste-like tubes and in the form of crumbly, bite-sized cubes.
 During Gemini, NASA had its astronauts try food cubes coated in gelatin to minimize crumbling and rehydrating food with a water gun.
 Astronauts did not like the cold, mushy food.

-Wally Schirra, backup command pilot and one of Grissom's friends, got the bright idea to have rookie John Young bring a fresh sandwich on the flight to surprise Grissom.
+Wally Schirra, backup command pilot and one of Grissom's friends, got the bright idea to have John Young bring a fresh sandwich on the flight to surprise Grissom.
 Schirra purchased a corned beef on rye from Wolfie's and Young smuggled it in the pocket of his flight suit.
 About two hours into the flight, Young pulled out the sandwich and presented it to his commander.
 Grissom took a bite, neither he nor Young expecting the smell to be so pungent.
 Crumbs and caraway seeds began to fill the small cabin so Grissom shoved the sandwich into his suit pocket.
 It was a miracle the crumbs didn't interfere with the spacecraft's electronics.
 And that would've been the end of the story had no one back on Earth taken notice.

 Young and Grissom during suit-up.
 Grissom is talking with Schirra (NASA)